hyperledger/fabric/docs/source/install.rst

 	  the un-shortened URL:
 	  https://raw.githubusercontent.com/hyperledger/fabric/{BRANCH}/scripts/bootstrap.sh

+.. note:: For additional use pattern you can use the -h flag to view the help and available commands for the
+          Fabric-Samples bootstrap script.
+For example:
+          ``curl -sSL https://bit.ly/2ysbOFE | bash -s -- -h``

 The command above downloads and executes a bash script that will download and extract all of the platform-specific binaries you will need to set up your network and place them into the cloned repo you